Facing uncertain fall, schools make flexible reopening plans

 MANCHESTER, Mo.
-(AP) — Administrators in the Parkway school district in suburban St. Louis spent the summer break crafting a flexible reopening plan, with options including full-time classroom learning, full-time online instruction and a hybrid system.
+(AP) — Administrators in the Parkway school district in suburban St. Louis spent the summer break crafting a flexible reopening plan, with options that include full-time classroom learning, full-time online instruction and a hybrid system.

-It’s a good thing because the dangers of the coronavirus are still so uncertain that district officials are reluctant to make predictions about the fall semester, even though it is supposed to begin in only five weeks.
-While confirmed coronavirus infections in Missouri’s hardest-hit city waned in June, they are now spiking, along with hospitalizations.
+It’s a good thing because the dangers of the coronavirus are still so uncertain that district officials are reluctant to make predictions about the fall semester, which begins in only five weeks.
+Confirmed coronavirus infections in Missouri’s hardest-hit city waned in June, but they are now spiking, along with hospitalizations.
 Schools plan to resume classes Aug.
 24.

-“If you had asked me even two weeks ago, ‘Do you think we would be able to come back?,’ I would have said, ‘Yeah,’” Assistant Superintendent Kevin Beckner said.
-“Today, my answer, is, ‘I’m not sure,’ just because of how the situation has changed so quickly.”
+“If you had asked me even two weeks ago, ‘Do you think we would be able to come back?’
+I would have said, ‘Yeah,’” Assistant Superintendent Kevin Beckner said.
+“Today my answer is ‘I’m not sure,’ just because of how the situation has changed so quickly.”

 Schools around the U.S. face the same dilemma.
 With the number of reported COVID-19 cases and deaths still rising, districts must grapple with whether to bring students back to classrooms, and how to keep pupils and teachers safe if they do.